 Phonology

 Phonology is the study of the patterns of sounds.
 The first step for our readers starts long before they pick up a book or a pencil.
-Classrooms should incorporate activities to develop phonological awareness into their daily lessons.
-This begins in pre-k/kindergarten.
-Phonological awareness is the ability to recognize that spoken words are made up of sound parts.
+I always like to say, “Learning to read begins with our ears.”

 Strong phoneme awareness in kindergarten can be an indicator of reading success later on.
 Explicit teaching of phonemic awareness can provide a strong foundation for reading and spelling.
 Students with dyslexia often need intervention with phoneme awareness early on in kindergarten and will continue to need more intervention with advanced phoneme manipulation in later years.